ZengineHQ/zn-backend-firebase/README.md

 # zn-helper-firebase

-Helper library for working with Firebase in Zengine Plugins.
+Helper library for working with Firebase in Zengine backend Plugins.

 ## Installation